Disabled Olympic Participants

 Deaf Hungarian female fencer Ildikó Újlaky-Rejtő won two individual medals (a gold and a bronze) and five team medals during an Olympic career spanning from 1960 until 1976.

 Jeffrey Float (1984)

 Jeffrey Float was a swimmer who represented the USA at the 1984 Olympics.
 He was 90% deaf in his right ear and 65% in his left.
 He won a gold medal in the 4x200m freestyle and finished fourth in the 200m individual freestyle.
 He had also qualified for the 1980 Moscow Olympic Swimming Team which was boycotted by the US.

 New Zealand archer Neroli Fairhall was the first athlete to compete in both the Paralympics (1980) and Olympic Games (1984).
 She was paralysed from the waist down and competed in a wheelchair.

 Sonia Vettenburg (1992)

-Previously winning medals at the 1984 and 1988 Paralympic Games, Belgium Shooter Vettenburg finished 37th at the Barcelona Olympic Games in the women's 10 metre air pistol.
+Previously winning medals at the 1984 and 1988 Paralympic Games, Belgium Shooter Vettenburg finished 37th at the Barcelona Olympic Games in the women's 10 meter air pistol.